 Feature Set Declaration

-All ws-ISBM Service Providers MUST declare their supported feature set through the Configuration and Features Service.
+All ISBM Service Providers MUST declare their supported feature set through the ISBM Configuration Discovery Service (see Section 5.8).

-The Configuration and Features Service allows a ws-ISBM Service Provider to provide information regarding its supported feature set in a machine interpretable way, allowing clients to configure themselves appropriately.
+The ISBM Configuration Discovery Service allows a ISBM Service Provider to provide information regarding its supported feature set in a machine interpretable way, allowing clients to configure themselves appropriately.
 The declared features are for the specific instance of the provider, not the possible capabilities of the implementation; those should be documented by the supplier.

-Features that MUST be declared by a ws-ISBM Service Provider include:
+Features that MUST be declared by a ISBM Service Provider include:

 Security level conformance